HuiyangYu/TGSFilter/README.md

 If the suffix of the output file name is '.fasta.gz' or '.fa.gz', a compressed fasta format file will be output. <br>

 If the suffix of the output file name is '.fq' or '.fastq', an uncompressed fastq format file will be output.<br>
-### 4.5 Why is the number of output reads greater than the number of input reads?
-In third-generation sequencing, adapters may be present in the middle of reads.
-When an adapter is detected in this region, we trim the read at that region, potentially resulting in an increased number of output reads compared to the input.

 ## 5. License
 -------